Is a Cash-Out Refinance a Good Idea?

 A cash-out refinance can simplify your finances while giving you access to equity.

-By replacing your current mortgage with a larger one and taking the difference in cash, you may be able to access lower-cost financing, simplify your debts, or invest in improvements that increase your home’s value.
+By replacing your current mortgage with a larger one and taking the difference in cash, you may be able to access lower-cost financing, simplify your debts, invest in improvements that increase your home’s value, or even purchase another home.

 What Is a Cash-Out Refinance?